honjes/life-notes/vue-rewrite/Readme.md

 ## TODO

 - [ ] make the data items more similar to each other (make label on all items ...)
+- [ ] use the time format from the settings
 - Complete French translation
   - [ ] "ACTION_TOAST"
   - [ ] "ADD_SYMPTOM_NAME"